Flexibility - Mobility Mobility

 Dynamic stretching

-Dynamic stretching consists of controlled leg and arm swings that take you gently to the limits of your range of motion.
+Dynamic stretching (isotonic or isokinetic contractions) consists of controlled leg and arm swings that take you gently to the limits of your range of motion.

 Active stretching

-An active stretch is one where you assume a position and then hold it there with no assistance other than using the strength of your agonist muscles.
+An active stretch is one where you assume a position and then hold it there with no assistance other than using your agonist's muscles' strength.
 Active stretching is also referred to as static-active stretching.

 Passive stretching

-Passive stretching is also referred to as relaxed stretching, and as static-passive stretching.
+Passive stretching is also referred to as relaxed stretching and static-passive stretching.
 A passive stretch is one where you assume a position and hold it with some other part of your body, or with the assistance of a partner or some other apparatus.

 Isometric stretching

-Isometric stretching is a type of static stretching which involves the resistance of muscle groups through isometric contractions (tensing) of the stretched muscles.
+Isometric stretching is a type of static stretching that involves muscle groups' resistance through isometric contractions (tensing) of the stretched muscles.

 Assisted stretching

-Assisted stretching involves the assistance of a partner who must fully understand what their role is otherwise the risk of injury is high.
+Assisted stretching involves the assistance of a partner who must fully understand their role; otherwise, the risk of injury is high.
 A partner can be employed to assist with Partner stretches and Proprioceptive Neuromuscular Facilitation (PNF) techniques.

 Partner stretches

-Your partner assists you to maintain the stretch position or helps you ease into the stretch position as the sensation of stretch subsides.
-You should aim to be full relaxed and breathe easily throughout the exercise.
+Your partner helps you maintain the stretch position or ease into the stretch position as the sensation of stretch subsides.
+It would help if you aimed to be fully relaxed and breathe easily throughout the exercise.
 Partner assisted stretches are best used as developmental exercises, with each stretch being held for thirty seconds.

 PNF technique